MendelBak/ChabadNumbersProject/README.md

 TODO:
-- MultiPicker needs to match the number selected prior.
-- Add responsiveness using media queries /breakpoints
+- Add responsiveness using media queries /breakpoints for mobile
 - The data model for this project is really dumb.
 I defined my class structure inside the JSON file instead of creating a TS model/class.
 Dumb...
 - add charts at the end tallying the responses so far
 - add DB to collect responses (GCP?)